mecid/mecid.github.io/_posts/2022-07-06-background-tasks-in-swiftui.md

 }
 ```

 As you can see in the example above, we have the *scheduleAppRefresh* function using the shared instance of *BGTaskScheduler* to schedule an app refresh task.
-Every app refresh task should have a unique identifier.
+An app refresh task should have a unique identifier.
 We must also define the list of all the identifiers in the Info.plist file within the "Permitted background task scheduler identifiers" key.
 Now we can call the *scheduleAppRefresh* function within the SwiftUI app lifecycle.

 ```swift
 @main